-The following are examples of the type of conduct prohibited under the CCA that may arise in relation to patent licensing: (a) cartel conduct;
+The following are examples of the type of conduct prohibited under the CCA that may arise in relation to patent licensing:

-- (b) the making or giving effect to agreements, arrangements or understandings that have the purpose, effect or likely effect of substantially lessening competition in a market; and - (c) engaging in the practice of exclusive dealing.
+- (a) cartel conduct; - (b) the making or giving effect to agreements, arrangements or understandings that have the purpose, effect or likely effect of substantially lessening competition in a market; and - (c) engaging in the practice of exclusive dealing.

 7.3 In cases involving standard essential patents, are technical trials on patent validity and infringement heard separately from proceedings relating to the assessment of fair reasonable and non-discriminatory (FRAND) licences?
+Do courts set FRAND terms (or would they do so in principle)?
 Do courts grant FRAND injunctions, i.e. final injunctions against patent infringement unless and until defendants enter into a FRAND licence?